 Luna Luna is an online diary and community dedicated to personal essay, poetry, idea, magical living, exploration of shadow and truth.

 The Mirror is a submissions-based literary arts magazine working in alliance with Active Minds at Ithaca College to generate conversation surrounding mental health through creative media.
 Through art, photography, personal essay, fiction, and poetry that reflect on mental health, we create to open an opportunity to break the silence.

 Open Minds Quarterly is a glossy 28-page consumer magazine with paid circulation, which features poetry, memoir, fiction, interviews, reviews and other writing and art by people whose experiences are often diagnosed as mental illnesses or addictions, and by our supporters and allies.

-The Yale Program for Recovery and Community Health’s online literary magazine complementing our program’s core focus on issues of health in the community and personal journeys through life.
+The Yale Program for Recovery and Community Health’s online literary magazine, The Perch, complements our program’s core focus on issues of health in the community and personal journeys through life.
 Our magazine takes a broad and holistic view of mental health as encompassing its physical, emotional, and spiritual aspects.

 |tap| lit mag aims to publish poetry and prose by marginalized voices on the themes of trauma, grief, mental health, and social justice.